Skip to Main Content

 What Foreign Producers Need to Internalise Before Budgeting

-Most of the disappointment producers feel when they first investigate filming in China comes from comparing it with markets that have a single, well-documented rebate.
-China's central government has so far chosen a different policy lever: market access and content alignment, rather than a headline cash incentive for inbound production.
+Most of the letdown producers feel when they first look at filming in China comes from comparing it with markets that have one clear, well-logged rebate.
+China's central government has so far pulled a different lever: market access and content alignment, rather than a headline cash incentive for inbound work.

-- There is no nationwide refundable tax credit administered by the CFA or SARFT for foreign productions
+• There is no nationwide refundable tax credit administered by the CFA or SARFT for foreign shoots

-- Subsidies live at the provincial and municipal level, attached to specific zones, studios or content categories
+• Subsidies live at the provincial and city level, attached to specific zones, studios or content types

-- Most subsidies are restricted to projects with official co-production status with a Chinese production company
+• Most subsidies are off-limits to projects with official co-production status with a Chinese production firm

-- For studio-scale productions, the strategic prize is often theatrical release in the Chinese domestic market — not the rebate itself
+• For studio-scale shoots, the strategic prize is often theatrical release in the Chinese domestic market — not the rebates itself

 Why China Took a Different Path

-Western and Northeast Asian incentive programmes were built primarily to attract inbound spend.
-The Chinese policy framework, by contrast, was designed to grow a domestic industry capable of competing with imported content and to keep editorial alignment with the national content review process overseen by the CFA under the broader SARFT system.
-The result is an industry that supports its own productions through a mix of soft loans, state-backed equity, exhibition guarantees and zone-based subsidies — none of which are designed to be claimed by an inbound producer in the way the French TRIP can be.
-Understanding that strategic posture is the starting point for any honest budgeting conversation about China.
+Western and Northeast Asian incentive programmes were built mainly to attract inbound spend.
+China's policy framework was instead designed to grow a home industry that could compete with imported content, and to keep editorial alignment with the national content review run by the CFA under the wider SARFT system.
+So the industry backs its own shoots through a mix of soft loans, state equity, exhibition support and zone-based subsidies.
+None of these are built to be claimed by an inbound producer the way the French TRIP can be.
+Knowing that stance is the starting point for any honest budget talk about China.

 What This Means for Your Budget

-If you walk into a Chinese line producer's office expecting to mark a flat 30% rebate against your local spend, you will leave disappointed.
-If you walk in with a co-production structure in mind, an interest in shooting at a specific studio (Hengdian, Oriental Movie Metropolis in Qingdao) and a willingness to release theatrically through your Chinese partner, the conversation changes entirely.
-The realistic stacked benefit on a well-structured project lands in the 10–20% range against qualifying Chinese spend, with theatrical revenue and ancillary deals layered on top.
-That is the producer-tax-incentive maths to plan against, not a clean headline percentage.
+Walk into a Chinese line producer's office expecting to mark a flat 30% rebate against your local spend, and you will leave disappointed.
+Walk in with a co-production structure in mind, an interest in shooting at a specific studio such as Hengdian or the Oriental Movie Metropolis in Qingdao, and a willingness to release theatrically through your Chinese partner, and the conversation shifts entirely.
+The realistic stacked gain on a well-built project lands in the 10–20% range against qualifying Chinese spend, with theatrical revenue and side deals layered on top.
+That is the producer's tax-incentive maths to plan against, not a clean headline percentage.

 ACT 02